Marine pollution: Ship pollution

-Ships can pollute waterways and oceans in many ways.
+Ships can pollute waterways and oceans in many ways including through their ballast, bilge, and fuel tanks.
 Oil spills can have devastating effects.
 In addition to being toxic to marine life, polycyclic aromatic hydrocarbons (PAHs), found in crude oil, are very difficult to clean up, and last for years in the sediment and marine environment.
+Additionally, bilge pollution can be toxic to the surrounding environment when bilge water is released from a ship's bilge.

-Oil spills are probably the most emotive of marine pollution events.
+Oil spills are one of the most emotive of marine pollution events.
 However, while a tanker wreck may result in extensive newspaper headlines, much of the oil in the world's seas comes from other smaller sources, such as tankers discharging ballast water from oil tanks used on return ships, leaking pipelines or engine oil disposed of down sewers.

 Discharge of cargo residues from bulk carriers can pollute ports, waterways, and oceans.
 In many instances vessels intentionally discharge illegal wastes despite foreign and domestic regulation prohibiting such actions.
 An absence of national standards provides an incentive for some cruise liners to dump waste in places where the penalties are inadequate.
 It has been estimated that container ships lose over 10,000 containers at sea each year (usually during storms).
 Ships also create noise pollution that disturbs natural wildlife, and water from ballast tanks can spread harmful algae and other invasive species.

 Ballast water taken up at sea and released in port is a major source of unwanted exotic marine life.
 The invasive freshwater zebra mussels, native to the Black, Caspian, and Azov seas, were probably transported to the Great Lakes via ballast water from a transoceanic vessel.
 Meinesz believes that one of the worst cases of a single invasive species causing harm to an ecosystem can be attributed to a seemingly harmless jellyfish.
 Mnemiopsis leidyi, a species of comb jellyfish that spread so it now inhabits estuaries in many parts of the world, was first introduced in 1982, and thought to have been transported to the Black Sea in a ship's ballast water.
 The population of the jellyfish grew exponentially and, by 1988, it was wreaking havoc upon the local fishing industry.
 "The anchovy catch fell from 204,000 tons in 1984 to 200 tons in 1993; sprat from 24,600 tons in 1984 to 12,000 tons in 1993; horse mackerel from 4,000 tons in 1984 to zero in 1993."
 Now that the jellyfish have exhausted the zooplankton, including fish larvae, their numbers have fallen dramatically, yet they continue to maintain a stranglehold on the ecosystem.

 Invasive species can take over once occupied areas, facilitate the spread of new diseases, introduce new genetic material, alter underwater seascapes, and jeopardize the ability of native species to obtain food.
 Invasive species are responsible for about $138 billion annually in lost revenue and management costs in the US alone.